 Probably one of the main issues with producing accurate financial forecasts is that assuming the future is practically impossible.
 Even the most likely events have a probability of changing in the future, i.e. if the weather forecast says it is going to rain, and the clouds gather, slight change of wind might mean that it will pass.

 Therefore, predicting the future is quite a difficult task, even when you have a large number of variants available to you.
 Just think of all of the economist forecasts of Brexit Britain, all of the forecasts of financial growth after the financial crisis, they all come with a few percentiles of variance.
-But if we approach financial forecasting with a mindset of “unpredictability” and instead use forecasting methodically and mathematically while considering a range of possibilities and probabilities for each of them, we can make better business decisions based on the same information and apply more flexibility to a future business strategy.
+Instead of approaching financial forecasting with a mindset of “unpredictability” and use forecasting methodically and mathematically while considering a range of possibilities and probabilities for each of them, we can make better business decisions based on the same information and apply more flexibility to a future business strategy.

 Precision is the problem